KestrelComputer/kestrel-3-users-guide/manuscript/chapter-3.md

 ## Volumes, Directories, and Files

-A book contains a number of chapters inside.
+A book contains a number of chapters.
 These chapters typically will contain information that you can read and enjoy.
 This book might, then, be part of a related series of books; think of an encyclopaedia for an example.
 In this case, how do you identify the appropriate book out of the collection?
 We speak of such texts as *volumes*.
 Programs, their data files, and configuration settings need to be stored somewhere, as well.
 Since electronic storage media store a plurality of these things, by way of analogy to books, these media are also called *volumes*.

 Each volume contains a table, called a *directory* or, synonymously, a *volume table of contents* (VTOC), that tells STS what information is available on the volume.
 Each unit of information is given a name, and is associated with a location in the storage medium's addressible space where to find the information itself.
 These units of information are known as *files*.